tee24/sudoku_solver/README.md

 # sudoku_solver
-python sudoku solver - using open cv and tesseract-ocr to solve sudoku puzzles given an image/screenshot of one.
+Python sudoku solver - using open cv and tesseract-ocr to solve sudoku puzzles given an image/screenshot of one.